Misti: Mummies

 Eight or nine mummies were found on Misti by the North American anthropologist Johan Reinhard and the Arequipan archaeologist José Antonio Chávez in 1998, inside the crater and below the summit.
-The mummies were of children, mostly boys around six years old and some infants, which were sometimes buried one on top of the other.
+The mummies were children, mostly boys around six years old.
+In some cases, the bodies were buried one on top of another.
 Unusually, the mummies were buried in shared tombs.
 Along with the mummies were figurines, ceramics and other objects; the high number of figurines found on Misti (47) indicates that the site was important to the Incas.
-These mummies were Inca human sacrifices, called capacochas, and the Misti capacocha is the largest known.
+These mummies were Inca human sacrifices, called capacochas, and the number of mummies at Misti forms the largest known capacocha assemblage.
 However, the hostile conditions within the crater had seriously damaged the mummies.

 The sacrifices on Misti, and others on Chachani and Pichu Pichu, were probably motivated by the 1440–1470 eruption of Misti, which may explain the unusual location within the crater rather than on a summit.
-According to the 16th-century chronicler Martín de Murúa, the Inca emperor Thupa Yapanki sacrificed llamas to calm a volcano Putina close to Arequipa (probably Misti), going as closely as possible to the summit.
-According to stories, previous ceremonies had failed to calm the volcano and only the emperor's direct intervention quelled its anger.
-This description most likely refers to the 1600 eruption of Huaynaputina, rather than of eruptions at Misti.
+According to the 16th-century chronicler Martín de Murúa, the Inca emperor Thupa Yapanki sacrificed llamas to calm a volcano named Putina close to Arequipa (probably Misti), going as closely as possible to the summit.
+Some stories say that previous ceremonies had failed to calm the volcano and only the emperor's direct intervention quelled its anger.
+This description most likely refers to the 1600 eruption of Huaynaputina, rather than eruptions at Misti.

 Climbing and recreation

 Misti was first ascended by pre-Columbian people, who left archaeological evidence around the summit.
 The first documented ascent was by Álvaro Meléndez, a priest from Chiguata, on 1 May 1667.
 Numerous ascents of the volcano were made already during the 18th and 19th centuries.
-On 9 July 1988, U.S. cyclist Terry Powers went to the summit of Misti with a mountain bike from the southern slopes and rode down the northern slopes.
-The main ascent route according to mountaineer John Biggar is from the Aguada Blanca dam; a permit is needed to cross the dam.
-There are campsites at around 4600 m elevation, accessible from the Aguada Blanca dam and the town of Chihuata south of Misti.
-The ascent to the summit takes about one long day.
-A less common route starts at Apurimac San Luis on the southern flank, through Tres Cruces and Los Pastores.
+On 9 July 1988, U.S. cyclist Terry Powers reached Misti's summit with a mountain bike and rode down the northern slopes.
+According to mountaineer John Biggar, most climbers approach from the Aguada Blanca dam (a permit is required to cross it), with campsites around 4600 m.
+From there, the summit can be reached in a long day.
+Alternative routes start on the southern flank at Apurimac San Luis (via Tres Cruces and Los Pastores) or from Chiguata, the latter of which typically takes several days.
 Ascent from Chiguata takes a few days.
 Climbers report difficulties due to the loose ground, noxious gases and altitude sickness.
-John Biggar cautioned that there is no source of potable water on the mountain.
+Biggar cautioned that there is no source of potable water on the mountain.

 The volcano is frequently visited by tourists, who come for the sight of the landscape surrounding Misti.
 Tourist activities at Misti include mountaineering, trekking and running down scree slopes.
 Ascents take place almost year-round.
-Misti and its neighbouring volcanoes have been investigated as potential geosites.
+Misti and its neighbouring volcanoes have been investigated as potential geosites (Note: Geosites are sites of geological interest.).